ianstormtaylor/slate/docs/guides/schemas.md

 ## Multi-step Normalizations

 Some normalizations will require multiple `change` function calls in order to complete.
+But after calling the first change function, the resulting document will be normalized, changing it out from under you.
+This can cause unintended behaviors.

 Consider the following validation function that merges adjacent text nodes together.